Foundations · Day 1

 – Understanding "Attention" with Intuition and Insight

 Imagine you're in a classroom.
-A teacher asks, “What is dharma?”
+A teacher asks, "What is consciousness?"
 You hear that word and your mind scans:

 - "Where have I heard this before?"